-Each student will be asked to write a homily and present it to their peers from the pulpit of our host congregation on Saturday night.
-Collectively the group will decide on a few homilies they think best represent our time at Summer Seminary.
-Those homilies will be presented at the following day's worship service, which will be run by our students, giving you the experience of ministering to other Unitarian Universalists.
+Each student gets to share their faith through a homily written by you and presented to your peers from the pulpit of our host congregation one evening.
+Collectively the group selects several homilies they think best represent our time at Summer Seminary.
+Those homilies are delivered at the Sunday service of our host congregation, which is led by our students, giving you the experience of ministering to other Unitarian Universalists.

 For more information about Summer Seminary including stories from previous participants, read the Blue Boat blog-posts for Summer Seminary.

 From time to time we hear from parents or guardians who would like to know more about the UUA's policies and practices for providing supervision or assistance during their youth's event, or what they can expect for their travel or lodging, before their youth enrolls.
 Check out the UUA Youth Event Travel Guidelines for Parents/Guardians (PDF, 2 pages) to learn how we support the youth entrusted to our care.

 If you have a special situation, please contact us at firstname.lastname@example.org or (617) 948-4355 and we'll be glad to put you in touch with the lead coordinator for the event to discuss your youth's issue and how we can ensure they get the most out of their experience with the least amount of worry for you.